robang74/redfishos/forum/todo/truncated-LVM-volume-issue.md

 ## Truncated LVM image issue

-The original title of this post was about the too old version of gnu-utils installed in the system having problems in dealing with the root filesystem overlay provided by LVM.
-Then, it has been discovered that the userdata image is broken due to factory truncation.
+The original title of this post was about the too-old version of gnu-utils installed in the system having problems dealing with the root filesystem overlay provided by LVM.
+Then, it was discovered that the `userdata` image is broken due to factory truncation.

-This list of documents [root volume size sources](../../Olf0/root-volume-size_sources.md) found by Olf0 is very intersting and can help to deal with the root cause of this issue.
+This list of documents [root volume size sources](../../Olf0/root-volume-size_sources.md) found by Olf0 is very interesting and can help to deal with the root cause of this issue.

 ```
 REPRODUCIBILITY: 100%